Healthy Homes Assessment Hutt Central

 What are the most unreasonable gaps or holes?

-If you can feel external air getting in, or see a clear draught from a hole or gap, then it is probably a gap or crack that needs sealing in somehow.
-Large cracks and gaps should be fixed permanently.
-Cracks that are greater than 3mm and let air into or out of your home require the sealing.
-In the case of an open fireplace is not in use, it can cause draughts and should be blocked from.
-Landlords and property managers are accountable for making sure that these draughts are stopped whenever possible.
+If you are able to feel external air getting in, or see the air is clear from a hole or gap that is, it is likely a crack or hole that requirements sealing in the way you can.
+Cracks or gaps with large gaps must be stopped permanently.
+Gaps greater than 3mm that allow air to enter or exit within your house require to be sealed.
+For example, if the open fireplace isn’t being used, it can create draughts.
+This must be sealed from.
+Landlords and property managers are accountable for making sure that draughts from the fireplace are removed as much as imaginable.

-You don’t need to cover up gaps or holes in the construction.
-For instance, small gaps around doors and windows might be necessary to allow for movement within the structure as the house gets warmer and cooler, in order to let them be opened and closed rather than sticking.
-We will inspect all doors and windows as part of the Healthy Homes assessment of your rental property.
+There is no require to block up intentional holes or gaps in the building.
+For instance, small gaps around windows and doors could be necessary to allow for the movement of the structure as the household warms and cools so that they can still be closed and opened instead of instead of being stuck.
+We will test all windows and doors as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections